What is exposure compensation?

 - At the beach

-So, let’s take the first example – snow.
+Let’s take the first example – snow.

 You can also adjust exposure compensation in 1/3 or 1/2 stop increments for greater accuracy.

-Decrease exposure compensation:
+Decrease exposure compensation when photographing:

 Further reading: Using the zone system in photography for perfect exposure